 the September issue of the journal Global Change Biology.

 The team analyzed water samples

-collected in the Adirondack Forest Preserve, a six million acre region in
+collected in The Adirondack Park, a six million acre region in

 northeastern New York.
 The Adirondacks have been adversely affected by